Written by: Greg Ellifritz

 Park your car in the middle of the parking lot where any intruder will have to cross lots of open space to get to you.

 Turn your bright lights on.
 Not only do you want to see anyone approaching, you also want to create an impenetrable “wall of light” for anyone who is coming your direction.
-Bright lights limit the chance of the bad guy being able to see your exact position and target you.
+Bright lights limit the chance of the bad guy being able to see your exact position to target you.

 Back in the 1990s, it wasn’t unusual to see a cop parked in a lot at night with his light bar “alley lights” (side spotlights) turned on so that he could better see a person on foot approaching his car.